 In addition, certain raw materials and components used in the manufacture of the Company's products are periodically subject to supply shortages, and the Company's business is subject to the risk of price increases and periodic delays in delivery.
 Similarly, the market for electronic components is subject to cyclical reductions in supply.
-If the Company is unable to obtain components from third-party suppliers in the quantities and of the quality that it requires, on a timely basis and at acceptable prices, then it may not be able to deliver its products on a timely or cost-effective basis to its customers, which could cause customers to terminate their contracts with the Company, increase the Company's suppliers become financially unstable, then it may have to find new suppliers.
-It may take several months to locate alternative suppliers, if required, or to redesign the Company's products to customers and incur additional development, manufacturing and other costs to establish alternative sources of supply if the Company loses any of these sources or is required to redesign its products.
+If the Company is unable to obtain components from third-party suppliers in the quantities and of the quality that it requires, on a timely basis and at acceptable prices, then it may not be able to deliver its products on a timely or cost-effective basis to its customers, which could cause customers to terminate their contracts with the Company, increase the Company's costs and seriously harm its business, results of operations and financial condition.
+Moreover, if any of the Company's suppliers become financially unstable, then it may have to find new suppliers.
+It may take several months to locate alternative suppliers.
+The Company may experience significant delays in manufacturing and shipping its products to customers and incur additional development, manufacturing and other costs to establish alternative sources of supply if the Company loses any of these sources or is required to redesign its products.
 The Company cannot predict if it will be able to obtain replacement components within the time frames that it requires at an affordable cost, if at all.